Filing for Workers’ Compensation

 Can I Sue My Employer For A Work Injury?

 In most cases, you are not able to sue your employer for a work injury.
 However, if you are injured on the job, certain circumstances do allow you to take legal action.
-For example, you may be able to move forward with litigation if:

 - You were intentionally injured